Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Has increasing rigidity around food rules

-Is withdrawing socially due to eating concerns
+Is withdrawing socially because of eating concerns

 You Don’t Have to Figure This Out Alone